-5) Add in the Biscoff Cookie Butter to the buttercream and continue mixing, and gradually add the milk until you reach the desired texture – I usually add it all!
+- Add in the Biscoff Cookie Butter to the buttercream and continue mixing, and gradually add the boiling water until you reach the desired texture – I usually add it all!
 Keep on beating for 5 minutes until whipped and silky smooth!

 Tips and Ideas

-I love this style of cake as you can tell from the few I have made, and I happen to have 3 8″ tins, if you don’t have 3 tins you can make a smaller version of the cake, use 300g of everything in the cake mixture rather than 400g, 1.5tsps of baking powder, 3tbsps of milk (and it might take an extra 5-10 minutes to bake) and use 2/3 of the decoration recipes!
+I love this style of cake as you can tell from the few I have made, and I happen to have 3 8″ tins, if you don’t have 3 tins you can make a smaller version of the cake, use 300g of everything in the cake mixture rather than 400g, 1.5tsps of baking powder, 6 medium eggs (and it might take an extra 5-10 minutes to bake) and use 2/3 of the decoration recipes!

 You can buy the Biscoff/Lotus spread in nearly all supermarkets in the UK now, its usually found next to Nutella, and the american equivalent would be Speculoos spread!

-This cake will last in an airtight container for 3 days, if its hot, store in the fridge.
+This cake will last in an airtight container for 3 days, at room temperature.

-Find my other Cake & Biscoff Recipes on my Recipes Page!
+Find my other Dessert Recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.